danieljohnmiller/event-manager/README.md

 - When using custom classes or structs as `TEventId`, it is important to override the `GetHashCode` and `Equals` methods to ensure that keys are compared correctly.
 - Built-in .NET types such as `int`, `string`, `double`, and `DateTime` can be used as `TEventId` without needing to override the `GetHashCode` and `Equals` methods.

+### Observer parameters

+Observers are C# actions invoked when their event is triggered.
+They may have no parameters, or up to four generic parameters.
+Parameter types must be explicitly declared or inferred by the compiler when adding or removing observers, and triggering events.

+Each event supports only one observer parameter signature.
+Subsequent observers must have the same number and types of parameters as the original.

+Using an incorrect parameter signature when adding or removing an observer, or triggering events will throw an `ArgumentException`.

+<p align="right">(<a href="#readme-top">back to top</a>)</p>

+## Usage

+`EventManager<TEventId>` provides a comprehensive set of methods to facilitate event management.
+The following examples illustrate the usage of each method:

+To create a new event manager, instantiate it with the desired `TEvendId` type.
+The following examples use `string`.

 ```csharp
 // Create an instance of EventManager with string as the event identifier type